-IELTS Speaking Test 2022 can be difficult, but if you know the exam pattern and magical tips it’s going to be a cakewalk for you.
+IELTS Speaking Test can sometimes be difficult, but if you know the exam pattern and magical tips it’s going to be a cakewalk for you.

-In this article, we will discuss about exam pattern, parts of the exam, assessment criteria and some important tips to achieve high band scores in the test.
+In this article, we will discuss exam patterns, parts of the exam, assessment criteria and some important tips to achieve high band scores on the test.

 The speaking exam is usually the final part of the test.
-There had been interruptions in conducting IELTS Speaking test 2022 due to Covid-19 but now things are coming back to normal.
-It is now being conducted as a face-to-face interview between an examiner and a candidate, and is recorded.
+There had been interruptions in conducting IELTS Speaking test due to Covid-19 but now things are coming back to normal.
+It is now being conducted as a face-to-face interview between an examiner and a candidate and is recorded.

 The total time duration of the test is 11 – 14 minutes.